rhallk01/IMG_420_Assignment_2/README.md

 ## Method Triggered by Signal From Existing Node:

 * The method 'void FireGuy::_on_signal_emitted()' is triggered when the Player node emits "game_over" or the Enemy node emits "killedByEnemy".
 * In this function, the amount of times the player has died is kept track of by iterating "death_num" and the text in the label for Fire Guy is updated based on how many deaths you've had.

+##Extra Credit - Animation
+* The fire guy is animated in the cpp so that he flickers moves a bit.
+* He is an animated sprite 2d with Sprite Frames
+* The sprite frames are set, the animation is set, and play is called in the cpp function "FireGuy::FireGuy()"